 It might not be safe for people with asthma, bleeding problems or anyone taking nitroglycerin, including blood thinners and certain blood pressure medications.
 If these apply to you, check with your doctor before using NAC supplements to discuss any possible interactions.

-- N-acetylcysteine (NAC), the supplement form of cysteine, is an amino acid that helps the body create and use protective antioxidants, especially glutathione (the so-called “master antioxidant”).
+- N-acetyl cysteine (NAC), the supplement form of the amino acid cysteine, can help the body create and use protective antioxidants, especially glutathione (the so-called “master antioxidant”).

-- N-acetylcysteine protects the liver and kidneys and improves detoxification pathways, in addition to having anti-inflammatory effects.
-This is why N-acetylcysteine injections are used to help reverse drug overdoses and toxicity.
+- N-acetyl cysteine protects the liver and kidneys and improves detoxification pathways, in addition to having anti-inflammatory effects.
+This is why NAC injections are used to help reverse drug overdoses and toxicity.

 - Other benefits include treating respiratory conditions, PCOS, infertility, metabolic syndrome and certain types of cancers.

-- A standard dose is between 600–1,800 milligrams per day, although higher doses around 2,000 mg/day have also been shown to be safe.
+- A standard dose is between 600–1,800 milligrams per day, although higher doses around 2,000 milligram/day have also been shown to be safe.